byu-oit/handel/docs/design.md

-# Orchestra Design
+# Handel Design
-This document contains information about the architecture of Orchestra
+This document contains information about the architecture of Handel

 # Service Deployments
-Services are deployed from a declarative specification file called orchestra.yml.
+Services are deployed from a declarative specification file called handel.yml.
 This file specifies the way for each service to be deployed, as well as how they depend on each other.
 This dependency information provides information to wire together the services.

-# orchestra.yml
+# handel.yml
-The orchestra.yml file is of the following structure:
+The handel.yml file is of the following structure:
 ```
 version: 1